Evlers/rt-thread_esp-hosted/README.md

 | Data Ready  | 4     | 4                 | 5           |
 | Reset In    | EN    | EN/RST            | EN/RST      |

-If you are familiar with esp-idf, you can also try to modify the pins
+If you are familiar with esp-idf, you can also try to modify the pins<br>
+Or use the [Flash Download Tool](https://dl.espressif.com/public/flash_download_tool.zip) to burn the firmware corresponding to the chip in the `firmware` directory.

 ## Build ESP32 firmware
 ```